 Orthodontists might also place coil springs on the archwires of your braces.
 These springs adjust spacing and crowding issues, pushing teeth apart or drawing them together by applying pressure between the teeth.

 While rare, patients whose teeth need special correction may need to wear headgear at night.
 This band attaches to your braces to put extra pressure on the teeth.

 Braces can correct several issues, whether that’s a bite problem, overcrowding or gaps between teeth.
 And while the most visible benefit is teeth alignment, orthodontic treatment focuses on overall oral health, including helping the jaw and mouth grow correctly.

-No matter your particular issue, Dr. Caspersen and his team at Rappahannock Orthodontics can help you achieve your dream smile.
-We pride ourselves on providing various types of braces to improve your smile, from metal to clear ceramic to Invisalign.
+No matter your particular issue, Dr. Caspersen, Dr. Lowe, and their team at Rappahannock Orthodontics can help you achieve your dream smile.
+We pride ourselves on providing various types of braces to improve your smile, from metal to clear ceramic to Invisalign® clear aligners.

-Dr. Caspersen has years of experience delivering premier orthodontic treatment.
+Dr. Caspersen and Dr. Lowe have years of experience delivering premier orthodontic treatment.
 Our caring staff will help you feel comfortable and relaxed as soon as you walk through the door and throughout your appointment.
 Each of our braces options can effectively straighten your teeth for a smile you’ll want to show off for years to come.

-To schedule your free consultation, call us today at 540-701-9525 or fill out our online contact form.
+To schedule your free consultation, fill out our online contact form.